Item 17: Be wary of shared-state parallelism

 • Avoid invoking closures with locks held; this puts the code at the mercy of whatever closure gets added to the codebase in the future.

-• Similarly, avoid returning a MutexGuard to a caller: it's like handing out a loaded gun from a deadlock perspective.
+• Similarly, avoid returning a MutexGuard to a caller: it's like handing out a loaded gun, from a deadlock perspective.

 • Include deadlock detection tools in your CI system (Item 32), such as no_deadlocks, ThreadSanitizer, or parking_lot::deadlock.